 Please join us in the Sawyer Fine Arts Center Theater on Friday, May 9 at 2 p.m.
 Graduates will be honored and receive Capstone, Baccalaureate and Program Recognition Awards; honor society cords; and leadership and achievement awards.
 Come celebrate and share the recognition.

 The Capstone experience differs from major to major, but its purpose is to ensure that all seniors demonstrate their accumulated knowledge through action, and effectively communicate their knowledge and actions to others in an interdisciplinary setting.

-This year's Capstone Awards may be given for the following majors: ArtStudio Art, Biology, Business Administration, Child Development with Early Childhood Education, Creative Writing, English, Environmental Studies, Exercise and Sport Sciences, Graphic Design, Health Care Management, Health Promotion, History, Society and Culture, Media Studies, Nursing, Psychology, Public Health.
+This year's Capstone Awards may be given for the following majors: ArtStudio Art, Biology, Business Administration, Child Development, Child Development with Early Childhood Education, Creative Writing, English, Environmental Science, Environmental Studies, Exercise and Sport Sciences, Graphic Design, Health Care Management, Health Promotion, Media Studies, Nursing, Multidisciplinary Studies, Philosophy, Psychology, Public Health, Sociology.

 Baccalaureate awards are presented to the graduating students in each baccalaureate program who are selected by the faculty for their interest and excellence within the major.
 Recipients must be full-time students and have completed at least 50 percent of their credits for graduation while attending Colby-Sawyer.

-The 2014 Capstone Awards may be given in the following majors: ArtStudio Art, Athletic Training, Biology, Dr. Margaret Marnie Kurtz Award in Business Administration, Child Development, Creative Writing, Carl M. Cochran Award in English, Environmental Science, Environmental Studies, Exercise Science, Graphic Design, Health Care Management, Health Promotion, History, Society and Culture, Media Studies, Grace Adella Sheldon Graves Award in Nursing, Psychology, Sport Management.
+The 2014 Baccalaureate Awards may be given in the following majors: ArtStudio Art, Athletic Training, Biology, Dr. Margaret Marnie Kurtz Award in Business Administration, Child Development, Creative Writing, Carl M. Cochran Award in English, Environmental Science, Environmental Studies, Exercise Science, Graphic Design, Health Care Management, Health Promotion, History and Political Studies, Media Studies, Multidisciplinary Studies Grace Adella Sheldon Graves Award in Nursing, Philosophy, Psychology, Public Health, Sociology, Sport Management.